JuliaLang/julia/README.md

 GCC version 4.6 or later is recommended to build Julia.

-If the build fails trying to compile OpenBLAS, set OPENBLAS_TARGET_ARCH to BARCELONA on AMD, or NEHALEM on Intel CPUs in Make.inc and build again.
+If the build fails trying to compile OpenBLAS, set one of the following build options in `Make.user` and build again.
+Use `OPENBLAS_TARGET_ARCH=BARCELONA` on AMD CPUs, and `OPENBLAS_TARGET_ARCH=NEHALEM` on Intel CPUs.

 On some Linux distributions you may need to change how the readline library is linked.
 If you get a build error involving readline, set `USE_SYSTEM_READLINE=1` in `Make.user`.

-On Ubuntu systems, you may also need to install the package `libncurses5-dev`.
+On Ubuntu or Debian systems, if you get any errors related to `ncurses`, you need to `apt-get install libncurses5-dev`.

 On CentOS 5 systems, the default compiler (gcc 4.1) is too old to build Julia.